tsy24/tp/docs/DeveloperGuide.md

 <br>

 **Aspect: Searching of future occurrences of recurring tasks:**
-With recurring tasks, they can imply the existence of infinite potential future occurrences.
+With recurring tasks, they imply the existence of infinite potential future occurrences.
 Consequently, users could input dates well beyond reasonable amounts, such as centuries into the future.
 However, it is not sensible nor feasible to search for such extraneous lengths of time.
-Hence, the maximum number of time that a user can view schedule on a future date has been capped to 12 weeks, or 84 days, from the current date.
+Hence, the maximum amount of time that a user can view schedule on a future date has been capped at 12 weeks, or 84 days, from the current date.
+This number was derived based on our estimations on how many weeks nurses would most likely have to plan ahead for in nursing homes, along with some extra leeway.

 <br>